 How serious is COVID-19 infection?

 There are a couple ways to answer this question.
 One aspect is how contagious it is; how easily is it spread from person to person.
 Another way is to measure the mortality rate, how many infected people die of their infection.
 Older adults and those who are immunocompromised are at greatest risk.
 It is too soon to have good data on the COVID-19 epidemic, but it appears that the transmission and mortality rates are similar to that of seasonal influenza.
-That is a helpful way to look at COVID-19, because both are respiratory viruses that can cause pneumonia.
+That is a helpful way to look at COVID-19, because both are respiratory

 Who is most at risk?